Have the freshest free hiking tips sent to you each month!

 I have never made boot prints on this trail.

 I have no intention of being a thruhiker on an American long trail.
-I'm content with section hiking.

 But that doesn't mean I don't want to see you have a grand adventure on it!
+That's why I gathered together the best Appalachian hiking tips for you.

 Let's start with general information and get more specific as you proceed down the list.